 Since the dawn of the Internet, Affiliate marketing has been one of the ways to countless number of businesses and individuals to make a profit by helping a company to sell its products or services.
-Even through the core principle of what is affiliate marketing remains to be the same, each year new niches, new channels come to the frontline and grab more affiliates attention because they are more efficient.
+Even though the core principle of what is affiliate marketing remains to be the same, each year new niches, new channels come to the frontline and grab more affiliates attention because they are more profitable.
 We took on the task to figure out what’s coming for this industry in 2019 and reached out seasonal affiliate marketers to get their perspective.

 Affiliate Marketing Thought Leaders:

 - Denitsa Velcheva

 If you want to contribute your view on affiliate marketing trends fill in the form here.

 It may sound simplistic, but in my opinion, the key to growth is making the consumer central to the affiliate campaign.
 So that means focusing on mobile content such as games and vertical e-commerce products that best reflect people’s daily habits and lifestyle.